anne-glerum/paper-Gernon-Co-evolution-of-craton-margins-and-interiors-during-continental-breakup/README.md

 ## Installation details
-ASPECT was built using the underlying library deal.II 10.0.0-pre (master, 18a3861) on the German HLRN cluster Lise with the following specifications:
+ASPECT was built using the underlying library deal.II 10.0.0-pre (master, 18a3861) on the German HLRN cluster Lise.